-We understand that your medical information is personal and we are committed to protecting privacy of your medical information.
-While you receive pharmacy services from PharMerica, we create records of the pharmacy services that we provide to you.
+We are committed to protecting privacy of your medical information.
+While you receive pharmacy services from us, we create records of the pharmacy services that we provide to you.
 We need these records to provide you with quality pharmacy services and to comply with law.
-This Notice also describes your rights with respect to your medical information.
-This Notice describes the privacy practices of PharMerica Corporation and theentities under common ownership or control of PharMerica Corporation which together form an affiliated covered entity under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and the HIPAA privacy rules (referred to as “PharMerica” or “we” in this Notice).
+This Notice describes your rights with respect to your medical information.
+This Notice also describes certain duties we have regarding your medical information and how we may use and disclose your medical information.

-Right to Request Amendment of Your Medical Information.
-You have the right to request an amendment of your medical information if you believe that the information we have about you is incorrect or incomplete.
-You have the right to request an amendment for as long as the information is kept by PharMerica.
-To request an amendment, you must submit your request in writing to our Privacy Officer and specify a reason for your request.
-We may deny your request for an amendment if it is not in writing or does not include a reason supporting your request.
-In addition, we may deny your request if you ask us to amend information that was not created by us (unless the person or entity that created the information is no longer available to make the amendment), is not part of the medical information kept by us, is not part of the medical information which you would be permitted to inspect and copy, or if we determine that your medical information is accurate and complete.
+Right to Request Amendment.
+You have the right to request that we correct your medical information if you believe it is incorrect or incomplete.
+You have this right for as long as the information is kept by us.
+To make this request, you must submit your request in writing to our Privacy Officer and explain why a correction is needed.
+We may deny your request if it is not in writing or does not include a reason for your request.
+We may also deny your request if you ask us to correct information that we did not create (unless the person or entity that created the information is no longer available to make the correction), is not part of the medical information kept by us, is not part of the medical information which you may inspect and copy, or if we determine that your medical information is accurate and complete.
 If we accept your request, we will inform you about our acceptance and make the appropriate corrections.
-If we deny your request, we will inform you of this decision and give you a chance to submit to us a written statement disagreeing with the denial.
+If we deny your request, we will inform you and give you a chance to submit to us a written statement disagreeing with the denial.
 We will add your written statement to your record and include it whenever we disclose the part of your medical information to which your written statement relates.

 We are required by law to:

 Compliance With Law.
-We will make your medical information available to you, disclose your medical information to the Secretary of the Department of Health and Human Services and disclose your medical information to the extent the disclosure is required to comply with law.
+We may disclose your medical information to the Secretary of the Department of Health and Human Services and as required by Federal or state law.

 Coroners, Medical Examiners and Funeral Directors.
-We may disclose your medical information to coroners, medical examiners and funeral directors so that they can carry out their duties or for purposes of identification of a deceased person or determining cause of death.
+We may disclose your medical information to coroners, medical examiners and funeral directors so that they can carry out their duties or for identification of a deceased person or determining cause of death.

 Serious Threat to Health and Safety.
 We may disclose your medical information as necessary to prevent or lessen a serious threat to health or safety of a person or the public.

-You may revoke your authorization to release your medical information if you notify us in writing at any time but we cannot take back any medical information that has already been disclosed by us in reliance of your prior authorization approving such disclosure.
+If you provide us with an authorization to use and disclose your medical information, you may revoke your authorization at any time.
+However, the uses and disclosures of medical information before the revocation will not be affected by your action and we cannot take back any medical information that has already been disclosed by us in reliance on your previously provided authorization permitting the disclosure.
 To revoke any previously provided authorization you must submit a written request for revocation to our Privacy Officer.

 1901 Campus Place